Elia Kazan: HUAC testimony

-In April 1952, the Committee called on Kazan, under oath, to identify Communists from that period 16 years earlier.
-Kazan initially refused to provide names, but eventually named eight former Group Theatre members who he said had been Communists: Clifford Odets, J. Edward Bromberg, Lewis Leverett, Morris Carnovsky, Phoebe Brand, Tony Kraber, Ted Wellman, and Paula Miller, who later married Lee Strasberg.
-He testified that Odets quit the party at the same time that he did.
-Kazan said all the persons named were already known to HCUA, although this has been contested.
-Kazan recounts how he received a letter detailing how his naming of Art Smith damaged the actor's career.
+In April 1952, the HUAC called on Kazan, under oath, to identify Communists from that period 16 years earlier.
+Kazan initially refused to provide names, but eventually named eight former Group Theatre members who he said had been Communists: Clifford Odets, J. Edward Bromberg, Lewis Leverett, Morris Carnovsky, Phoebe Brand, Tony Kraber, Ted Wellman, and Paula Miller (who later married Lee Strasberg).
+He testified that Odets quit the party at the same time he did.
+Kazan alleged that all the persons named were already known to the HUAC, although this has been contested.
+He later acknowledged that he received a letter detailing how his naming of Art Smith damaged the actor's career.
 Kazan's naming names cost him many friends within the film industry, including playwright Arthur Miller, although Kazan notes the two did work together again.